-JP Mangalindan is a Los Angeles–based culture writer and journalist with more than two decades of experience profiling Hollywood’s most compelling figures and charting the shifting landscape of film, television, and celebrity culture.
-His work blends exclusive interviews with a deeply reported, critic-informed perspective—an approach that examines how character, craft, commerce, and identity shape the stories we tell and the people who tell them.
+JP Mangalindan is a Los Angeles–based culture writer with two decades of journalistic experience.
+His work blends interviews with a deeply reported, critic-informed perspective—an approach that examines how character, craft, commerce, and identity shape the stories we tell and the people who tell them.

 He also writes Scene and Unheard, a Substack dedicated to TV and film, where he publishes essays, finale explainers, industry dispatches, and recurring columns that explore what we watch, what we miss, and what stays with us.